How to Plan a Girls’ Weekend Getaway in San Francisco

 If your girl gang is looking for a boutique hotel that's in the center of the action but won't break the bank, Hotel G hits the spot.
 Urban minimalist rooms with local artwork feel more like chic studio apartments, letting you feel like a local for the weekend while still reaping the benefits of hotel service and amenities.
 The hotel’s bar, Benjamin Cooper, has fast become a local favorite for its on-point oyster and cocktail pairings.

-San Francisco’s newest and sleekest social playground, in the recently opened Kelly Wearstler-designed Proper Hotel, has quickly become quite the scene.
+San Francisco’s sleekest social playground, in the recently-opened Kelly Wearstler-designed Proper Hotel, has quickly become quite the scene.
 In a city that often favors being underdressed, patrons here are well-heeled and typically single, and look right at ease snuggled in Wearstler's signature playful floral armchairs and lip-shaped love seats.
 In addition to an indoor bar, there's an outdoor space where, once the stars come out, guests can cozy up by fire pits with a cocktail from one of the resident mixologists.
 We suggest opting for the Salem Saberhagen (made with St. George Terroir gin, orange muscat, pineapple, honey, and lime) and timing your arrival right: although magical at any time of day, the skyline view overlooking upper Market Street is best seen at sunset.

 Looking to pair your imbibing with a bit of art?
 Everything at this midcentury-modern lounge in the Mission was custom-designed, from the booth-style seating (great for groups) to the quartzite bar inlaid with old-growth Bay Laurel and sculpture wall inspired by Japanese-American artist Isamu Noguchi.
 Equally inventive are the ingredient-forward cocktails like Grandma’s to Blame (made with Islay gin, clarified grapefruit, manzanilla, lavender, honey ferment, and salt), which pair perfectly with refined bar bites like Dungeness crab and aged cheddar fondue.